ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 The instructions below are for creating your own dataset of videos.
 Alternatively, this [**link**](_attatchments/mvi-action/Dataset) will also bring you to an already created set of videos ready to be used and uploaded to the Maximo Visual Inspection application.

+Downloading assets: To download and use the zip files in the *Dataset* folder, double click on the blue hyperlink for the specific zip file and then click on the download icon in the upper right corner.
+This will download a zip file to your downloads folder.
+Now, open your downloads and double click on the zip file to unzip the folder and access the assets inside.
+Now, you can move the corressponding contents of the folder into new folders labeled "Training" and "Testing" somewhere on your Desktop or somewhere that is easily accessible.

 **Actions:**

 1. Find a water bottle (plastic, metal, disposable, etc.), make sure it does not have too complex of any patterns or colors.
 This demo will use a simple plastic disposable water bottle with a simple paper label.